3 of the world's most exotic Wi-Fi hotspots

 And you better believe Virgin Galactic's SpaceShip2 is going to have wi-fi.
 Richard Branson's suborbital spaceplane is decked out with all the whistles and bells in an effort to launch his space tourism expansion... and at $250 million a ticket, you'd bloody well hope there's some internet.

-No matter where you are in the world, or off it, you can make sure you've got the best possible wi-fi by clicking here.
+And that's 3 of the world's most exotic Wi-Fi hotspots!
+But no matter where you are in the world, or off it, you can make sure you've got the best possible wi-fi by clicking here.

 Final thought: once the Moon has internet and people living on it, I think it might be time to give it a proper name.
 We can't just keep calling it "Moon", it's like calling your pet dog "Dog".
 Or your second spaceship "SpaceShip2".